Table of Contents

 Detox and withdrawal should not deter someone from pursuing recovery from addiction, as alcoholism is a chronic relapsing disease that, if left untreated and unmanaged, will take one’s life eventually.
 Instead of avoiding recovery out of fear of detox, locate a sound detox plan that provides a supportive, and supervised environment that will help you safely launch your recovery from alcohol dependence.

-The benefits of undergoing detox under medical supervision are many.
-The client’s vital signs will be monitored throughout, as heart rate, blood pressure, and respiratory rates can fluctuate dramatically.
-Highly unpleasant withdrawal symptoms are likely to present themselves and a medical detox team will provide medications to help minimize them.
+The benefits of undergoing detox under supervision are many.
+The client’s vital signs will be monitored throughout, like heart rate, blood pressure, and respiratory rates can fluctuate dramatically.
+Highly unpleasant withdrawal symptoms are likely to present themselves and a residential detox team will provide medications to help minimize them.
 These typical withdrawal symptoms include:

-Should withdrawal symptoms become severe, the medical detox team is equipped to respond appropriately.
+Should withdrawal symptoms become severe, the residential detox team is equipped to respond appropriately.

 Severe Alcohol Detox

 Alcohol withdrawal symptoms vary from mild to severe according to various factors.
 These factors include the acuity of the alcohol dependency, length of history of heavy alcohol consumption, age, general health status and whether there are any conditions, and if there is a co-occurring mental health disorder.
 Certain risk factors can alert the residential detox team of potential complications, such as hallucinations or seizures, that arise as the detox proceeds.

 Alcoholic hallucinosis is a situation that begin at about 24 hours following the last alcoholic drink, persisting for a few days, and causing distress to the individual.
 During alcoholic hallucinosis, also referred to as alcohol-related psychosis, the client experiences things that are not really there, including auditory, tactile, and visual hallucinations.
 This is an uncommon event, usually only present with individuals who have a history of many years of consistent heavy drinking.